-Yuca frita is fried yucca (manioc) and is very, very easy to make.
+Yuca frita is fried yucca.
+The correct pronounciation is "yoo-ka", not "yuck-a".
+Yucca is also known as manioc or cassava and is very, very easy to make.
 Yucca has been a staple of the South American diet for thousands of years.
-It's a starch and very filling.
+Actually... it's eaten all over the world!
+Like potatoes, it's a starch and very filling but it is much more flavorful.
 Traditionally, yucca was eaten boiled but over the centuries people took to frying it too.

-In all parts of Bolivia fried yucca is served as a side dish, usually with grilled meat dishes, especially at barbecues (churrascos).
+In all parts of Bolivia yuca frita is served as a side dish, usually with grilled meat dishes, especially at barbecues (churrascos).
 NO churrasco is complete without fried yucca.
 People complain if it's not available.
-It's like charred meat and yuca frita MUST be served together otherwise your churrasco is incomplete.
+It's like charred meat and yuca frita MUST be served together otherwise your churrasco is just incomplete.

-In Andean (Western) Bolivia, fried yuca is usually served in much the same way as you would serve french fries - as a side with grilled chicken or hamburgers.
+In Andean Bolivia (the Western half of the country), fried yucca is usually served in much the same way as you would serve french fries - as a side with grilled chicken or hamburgers.
 In Tropical (Eastern) Bolivia, fried yuca is a natural accompaniment to churrascos and generally people serve it with pickled red onions (sort of like relish in the US, only pink - not green).
 You scoop up the red onion "relish" with a chunk of fried yucca and eat them together.
-It's scrumptious!
+It's so scrumptious!

 Yucca is a tuber (root) with a very tough outer bark.
 You simply wash off the dirt and slice the outer bark off with a knife.
-Then wash the yucca again and cut it into sticks (much the same as carrot or celery sticks) and about the same thickness too.
+Then wash the yucca again and cut it into sticks (much the same as carrot or celery sticks) but slightly thicker.

-Heat a pan of oil (about 1 inch deep) until very hot.
+Heat a pan of oil (about 2 inches deep) to 375 degrees (use a cooking thermometer).
 Then, simply fry the yucca sticks in the oil until golden brown (about 10 minutes).

 Remove from the oil and place on a paper towel to drain the excess fat.
 Immediately sprinkle with salt before the oil dries off (is absorbed).
-Fried yucca should be served immediately - hot - as it will be crunchy on the outside and nice and soft and fluffy on the inside.
+Fried yucca should be served immediately, and hot - as it will be crunchy on the outside and nice and soft and fluffy on the inside.

 If your yucca is not nice and fluffy and soft on the inside you either sliced it too thin and it fried all the way through or you fried it for too long and it fried all the way through.

 Once the yuca frita has cooled, it doesn't warm again very well.
 It absorbs the oil and become soft and limp.
-You can certainly refrigerate left overs, but instead of warming them up in a microwave, I suggest placing them on a cookie sheet and re-warming in the oven so they regain their nice crunchy exterior (sort of).
+You can certainly refrigerate left overs, but instead of warming them up in a microwave, I suggest placing them on a cookie sheet and re-warming in the oven so they regain their nice crunchy exterior.